 - The student can be charged for the full cost of the laptop.

-- All Dell E5450 laptops are covered with a standard three-year warranty.
-The warranty covers laptop component failures such as CPU, memory, SSD, etc.
+- Laptops are covered with a standard warranty which covers laptop component failures such as CPU, memory, SSD, etc.

 - Students and their parents/guardians are responsible for the following: